zwdzwd/transvar/README.md

       A1CF (-, coding)        10:52595929_52595930GG>AA/c.508_509CC>TT/p.P170L        .
 ```

 Block substitution does not necessarily results in block substitution in amino acid.
-For example,
+For example, the following substitution results in a deletion.
 ```
 #!bash
 $ revan revanno --ccds -i 'CSRNP1.c.1212_1224>GGAGGAGGAA'